One DnD 2025 Class and Subclass Tier List Breakdown

 Cantrips, 1st Level Spells, & 2nd Level Spells (Level 3) – B+ Tier – Land is unique in that you can cycle through different prepared spells, and with versatility, comes with a lot of strength!
 That said, spell lists come in packages so you have to evaluate them as a group rather than individually.
 That said, Temperate is pretty good for your 1st and 2nd level options as both Sleep and Misty Step are solid spells that are not normally accessible to Druids.

-Natural Recovery (Level 6) – A+ Tier – At level 6, this ability gives you two additional 3rd level spells lots per day, and by level 10, you can get two additional 5th level slots (or lower).
+Natural Recovery (Level 6) – A Tier – At level 6, this ability gives you two additional 3rd level spells lots per day, and by level 10, you can get two additional 5th level slots (or lower).
 That is obviously very strong, even if one of those slots has to be dedicated to casting one of your Land spells.

-4th Level Spells (Level 7) – D Tier – A pretty big whiff on all the spell lists this level unfortunately, especially as the best spell (Polymorph) is a spell you can already pick up and on the weakest land spell list.
+4th Level Spells (Level 7) – D Tier – A pretty big whiff on all the spell lists this level unfortunately, especially as the best spell (Polymorph) is a spell you can already pick up and it’s on the arguably weakest land spell list.

 5th Level Spells (Level 9) – B Tier – You have some solid options here with the best one being Wall of Stone on the Arid spell list which you wouldn’t mind being on anyway.